-Mark Wheeler, CEO of Cold Furnace Studios, is a currently serving member of the Canadian Armed Forces.
+Mark Wheeler, CEO of Cold Furnace Studios, is a retired member of the Canadian Armed Forces, with over 25 years of service..
 With his background in military leadership, as well as combat experience, Mark has thrown himself out of a few airplanes, and smashed his lips off the ground. #Airborne.
 Mark has been deployed in several international conflicts, including multiple tours to Afghanistan as well as the Balkans.
 He runs a tight ship, seeks realism, and quality in video games.
 He uses his experience to deliver amazing games, and run an amazing team, Cold Furnace Studios.

 Jeff 'The Hammer' Shaver, Chief Financial Officer (CFO), brings with him over 30 years of experience navigating government bureaucracy in the areas of operations, legislation, strategic planning, corporate reporting, and internal audit.
 He holds a Bachelor of Commerce degree with High Honours from Carleton University.
 Jeff enjoys, in no particular order, beer, wine, pizza, Haida art, Inuit sculpture, modern and classic automobiles, winding road trips through the U.S. southwest, southern BBQ, Elvis weddings, and Caribbean beaches.
 In his spare time, he is also the owner of the personal investment blog Armchair Financial Canada.